Interview: Olga Gouskova Talks about the Female Form

 3. The subjects in your paintings all look sensual and beautiful.
 What is your concept of beauty?
 Who are these models?

-There are no particular model.
-In my paintings, you can clearly recognise the representation of a person.
+There is no particular model.
+In my paintings, you can clearly recognize the representation of a person.
 Yet, this is not the main motive of the painting.
 It is the imagery concept.
-The portrait merely serves as reason to make the painting.
+The portrait merely serves as a reason to make the painting.
 It is not an exact copy of reality, but instead a visual impression of it.

 4. What is your creative process?
 What materials attract you?